hobbit-project/platform/README.md

 If you encounter problems setting up the platform, please have a look at our [FAQ](https://github.com/hobbit-project/platform/wiki/FAQ#platform-setup-questions).

 ### Regular cleaning of dangling Docker images
+Depending on the way the platform is used, it can download many Docker images over time.
+Note that Docker itself won't delete but keep all versions of these images.
+To save disk space, a regular cleaning of dangling images is helpful.

+#### Local machine

+If the platform is deployed on a local machine, executing `docker rmi $(docker images -q -f "dangling=true")` manually from time to time is already sufficient.

+#### Server

-Regular clean up of docker images is required for HOBBIT platform.
+If the HOBBIT platform is deployed on a server a regular clean up of docker images is necessary.
 To perform clean up you need to install a cronjob as follows:
 ```
 0 3 * * * docker rmi $(docker images -q -f "dangling=true") > /root/`date +\%Y\%m\%d\%H\%M\%S`-docker-rmi-dangling-cron.log
 ```